pdbradley/guessref/README.md

 you are wrong you need to sharpen that machete and make some more cuts that hurt.

 So today my goal is basically to get a component to render in react that has a subscription to the hasura graphql engine.

+**8/1/21**

+Spent way to much time wondering why wss:// for the socket api was not working. needs to be ws://!!

+Because no SSL locally...

+Laying the groundwork and plumbing:

+- Got apollo subscriptions working (hasura backend)
+- Need to get api endpoints from ENV vars
+- Need to figure out how routing works in react...